PaschosEleftherios/Multi-Layer-Perceptron/README.md

 After the generalization ability of the network is computed with the DatasetTest.

+The image inside repository, shows with "+" symbol the points that perceptron categorized in the right team, and with "-" symbol the points in wrong team.

 For a brief explanation of the code, take a look on Multi-Layered-Perceptron.pdf